-7.317.34 In assessing whether a conglomerate merger could have anticompetitive effects, CCCS will consider the ability of customers to exercise countervailing buyer power,21 and in particular the incentives of customers to buy the range of productsportfolio from a single supplier.
-In a situation where customers who are commercially significant to suppliers can and do source the range of portfolio products from multiple suppliers and are likely to continue to do so post-merger, it is unlikely that the merger would result or be expected to result in substantial lessening of substantially lessen competition.
+7.34 In assessing whether a conglomerate merger could have anti-competitive effects, CCCS will consider the ability of customers to exercise countervailing buyer power,21 and in particular the incentives of customers to buy the range of products from a single supplier.
+In a situation where customers who are commercially significant to suppliers can and do source the range of products from multiple suppliers and are likely to continue to do so post-merger, it is unlikely that the merger would result or be expected to result in a SLC.